AIMOverse/amico-docs/pages/docs/introduction.md

 - **Native Web3 Integration**

-  - Amico integrates seamlessly with the Solana ecosystem using the [listen-rs](https://www.listen-rs.com/) SDK, allowing agents to have their own wallets and autonomously interact with the Solana blockchain.
+  - Amico integrates seamlessly with the Solana ecosystem, allowing agents to have their own wallets and autonomously interact with the Solana blockchain.
   - The framework also supports other major Web3 ecosystems, including EVM chains.

 - **Multi-Agent Consensus**